sun-umn/NCVX_Documentation/docs/_sources/intro.rst.txt

 	5. GRANSO is not able to take the full advantage of modern massively parallel hardware.

-Thus, we tackled the severe limitations of GRANSO, and built a user-friendly and scalable python numerical optimization package called \texttt{PyGRANSO} by revamping several key components of GRANSO and translating it into Python.
+Thus, we tackled the severe limitations of GRANSO, and built a user-friendly and scalable python numerical optimization package called \texttt{NCVX} by revamping several key components of GRANSO and translating it into Python.
 Our main contributions are described in the following sections.

 Key Features
 ------------------

-Below are the key features that makes the PyGRANSO package scalable and user-friendly:
+Below are the key features that makes the NCVX package scalable and user-friendly:

-	**Tensor Input** PyGRANSO allows the usage of tensor optimization variables, which is represented in a dictionary structure, where the the key is the name of variables (e.g., x_0,x_1), and the corresponding values are the dimension of tensors (e.g., $[3,32,32],[2,2]$).
+	**Tensor Input** NCVX allows the usage of tensor optimization variables, which is represented in a dictionary structure, where the the key is the name of variables (e.g., x_0,x_1), and the corresponding values are the dimension of tensors (e.g., $[3,32,32],[2,2]$).

 	**QP solvers** We replaced the MATLAB builtin quadratic solver with the OSQP package.
 The OSQP package is a great alternative to MATLAB’s slow quadratic solver,  and has consistently and significantly outperformed popular commercial solvers in terms of speed and scalability.